riczorn/jolly-mx/README.md

 - `action=FILTER smtp:[mx_address]` if a match is found
 - `action=DUNNO` if **no** match is found (Postfix continues as normal)

+You will also find in the configured log files the messages received and their result.

 ### 3. Integration with Postfix

 Once you confirm that the service is working, you may configure Postfix.